 - Agranulocitos or monomorphonuclear cells: are lymphocytes and monocytes; lack of granules in the cytoplasm and have a round nucleus.

 Granulocytes or Polymorphonuclear cells:

 - Neutrophils present in blood between 2,500 and 7,500 cells per mm³.
 They are most numerous, occupying between 55% and 70% of the leukocytes.
-Hence its name palely stained, they are responsible for engulf foreign substances (bacteria, external agents, etc.) that enter the body.
+Hence its name palely stained, they are responsible for engulfing foreign substances (bacteria, external agents, etc.) that enter the body.
 In situations of infection or swelling their numbers increase in the blood.
-Its distinctive core has of 3-5 lobes separated by thin strands of chromatin, thus before they are called “polymorphonuclear” or simply “polynuclear” misnomer.
+Its distinctive core has of 3-5 lobes separated by thin strands of chromatin, thus before they are called “polymorphonuclear” or a simple “polynuclear” misnomer.

 - Basophiles: blood present between 0.1 and 1.5 cells per mm³, (0.2-1.2% of WBC).
-They have a basophilic staining, which defines them.
+They have basophilic staining, which defines them.
 They secrete substances such as heparin, the anticoagulant properties, and histamine which contribute to the process of inflammation.
-Often they have a core covered with secretary granules.
+Often they have a core covered with secretory granules.

 Agranulocytes or Monomorphonuclear cells:

 - Monocytes: average count between 150 and 900 cells per mm³ (2% to 8% of the total white blood cells).
 This figure rises almost always caused by viruses or parasites infections.
 Also in some tumors or leukemia.
 They are defined nucleus cells and kidney-shaped.
 In tissues they differentiate into macrophages or histocytes.